 Level Description WebLogic Server The web service persistence configured at the server level defines the default configuration for all web services and clients running on that server.
 To configure web service persistence for WebLogic Server, use one of the following methods: When creating or extending a domain using Configuration Wizard, you can apply the WebLogic Advanced Web Services for JAX-WS Extension template (wls_webservice_jaxws.jar) to configure automatically the resources required to support web services persistence.
 Although use of this extension template is not required, it makes the configuration of the required resources much easier.
 Configure the resources required for web service persistence using the Oracle WebLogic Server Administration Console or WLST.
-For more information, see: - WebLogic Server Administration Console: "Configure web service persistence" in Oracle WebLogic Server Administration Console Online Help - WLST: "Configuring Existing Domains" in Understanding the WebLogic Scripting Tool For more information, see Configuring Your Domain For Advanced Web Services Features.
+For more information, see: WebLogic Server Administration Console: Configure web service persistence in Oracle WebLogic Server Administration Console Online Help - WLST: Configuring Existing Domains in Understanding the WebLogic Scripting Tool For more information, see Configuring Your Domain For Advanced Web Services Features.
 Web service endpoint Configure the default logical store used by the web service endpoint, as described in Configuring Web Service Persistence for a Web Service Endpoint.
+Web service client Configure the default logical store used by the web service client, as described in Configuring Web Service Persistence for Web Service Clients.